rsmith-nl/dxf2fbd/README.rst

 What it does
 ============

-It looks in the layer named “contour” in the DXF files, and extracts LINE and ARC entities. *Other entities and layers are ignored.*
+It looks in the layer named “contour” in the DXF files, and extracts LINE, ARC, LWPOLYLINE and ELLIPSE entities. *Other entities and layers are ignored.*
+Note that for now, it only handles partial (open) ellipses.

 It outputs CalculiX Graphics commands for creating these points, lines and arcs.